 Validating and Implementing the FIPS Encryption Algorithms

-To be certified by the CMVP, cryptographic module vendors hire independent labs that have completed the National Voluntary Laboratory Accreditation Program (NVLAP) to perform cryptographic module compliance and conformance testing.
+To be certified for the cryptographic module validation program, cryptographic module vendors must hire independent labs that have completed the National Voluntary Laboratory Accreditation Program to perform cryptographic module compliance and conformance testing.

 First, a lab will test the cryptographic algorithm used by the module.
-The algorithm is tested against the standard of the Cryptographic Algorithm Validation Program (CAVP), formed by the CMVP.
-The algorithm must be designed according to the official algorithm document and implemented in a way that allows for validation testing.
+The algorithm is tested against the standard of the cryptographic algorithm validation program, and must be designed according to the official algorithm document and implemented in a way that allows for validation testing.

 Lastly, the vendor will use an NVLAP-accredited laboratory to test the algorithm implementations.
-Once an algorithm implementation is tested by a lab and validated by NIST/CSEC, it's added to a validation list that identifies the vendor, implementation, operational environment (OE), validation date, and algorithm details.
+Once an algorithm implementation is tested by a lab and validated by NIST/CSEC, it's added to a validation list that identifies the vendor, implementation, operational environment, validation date and algorithm details.

-In today's digital world, any organization that handles sensitive information should use a secure system for protecting its data, whether it's in use, in transit, or during storage.
+Any organization that handles sensitive information should use a secure system for protecting its data, whether it's in use, in transit or during storage.

 FIPS encryption algorithms protect sensitive data in devices and communications infrastructure, including cloud applications.
 It's validated by regulatory bodies and provides the assurance that the encrypted information is secure.

-When it comes to security, 8x8 provides reliable and compliant cloud solutions at a demanding level rarely seen by other cloud providers.
+When it comes to security, 8x8 provides reliable and compliant cloud solutions at a level rarely seen by other cloud providers.
 Don't take your chances with a subpar cloud-based telecom system.
-Call 1-866-879-8647 or fill out our form online to request a no-obligation quote from an 8x8 Product Specialist.
+Call 866-879-8647 or fill out our online form to request a no-obligation quote from an 8x8 product specialist.